Hankaji/COSC2808-Fullstack-application/README.md

   COSC2808-Fullstack-application
 </h1>

-SnapMate is a social media app built with the MERN stack (MongoDB, Express, React, Node.js) as part of the [course_name] project.
+SnapMate is a social media app built with the MERN stack (MongoDB, Express, React, Node.js) as part of the COSC2808-Fullstack-application project.
 It lets users create and share posts, manage profiles, and connect with friends.
 With features like user authentication and real-time updates, SnapMate offers a smooth and modern user experience.

 <p align="center" >
   <img src="./public/Preview_1.png" alt="Preview 1" width=400 />